abhiTronix/vidgear/README.md

 &nbsp;

-## New Release : VidGear 0.1.5
+## New Release SneekPeak : VidGear 0.1.5
   * Released new ScreenGear API, supports Live ScreenCasting.
   * Released new NetGear API, aids real-time frame transfer through messaging(ZmQ) over network.
   * Released new Stabilizer Class, for minimum latency Video Stabilization with OpenCV.
+  * Updated VideoGear API to be used as internal wrapper around Stabilizer Class.
+  * Implemented exclusive Threaded Queue Mode for blazingly fast, synchronized and error-free multi-threading APIs.
   * Added Option to use VidGear API's standalone.
-  * Added Option to use VideoGear API as internal wrapper around Stabilizer Class.
-  * Implemented exclusive Threaded Queue Mode(_a.k.a Blocking Mode_) for fast, synchronized, error-free multi-threading.
-  * Added New dependencies: `mss`, `pyzmq` and rejected redundant ones.
-  * Added Travis CLI bug workaround, Replaced `opencv-contrib-python` with OpenCV built from scratch as dependency.
-  * Several performance enhancements and bugs exterminated.
+  * Several Performance enhancements and Bugs exterminated.
   * Revamped Docs and [many more...](#changelog)

 &nbsp;